enjoy-digital/litecompute_sdr_poc/README.md

 For this *Maia SDR* Modules, configurations/parameters are set at build time to produce the Verilog file.
 It's not possible to changes it at run time.

+**latency and throughput**

+The `MaiaSDRFFT` is able to receives one new sample at each clock cycle.
+Its initial latency depends on *FFT* configuration (windowing, radix and order).

+- 1072 for an *FFT* with an order of 1024, a radix 2 and no windowing
+- 1047 for an *FFT* with an order of 1024, a radix 4 and no windowing
+- 1052 for an *FFT* with an order of 1024, a radix R22 and no windowing
+- 50 for an *FFT* with an order of 32, a radix 2 and no windowing
+- 21 for an *FFT* with an order of 32, a radix 4 and no windowing
+- 23 for an *FFT* with an order of 32, a radix R22 and no windowing

+Using *windowing* adds one clock cycle

 **Example usage:**

 ```python